JUSTICE PRIZE DINNER

 2018 co-recipient of the Nobel Peace Prize

-Nadia is the founder and president of Nadia’s Initiative.
-Nadia’s Initiative is dedicated to rebuilding communities in crisis and advocating globally for victims of violence.
-Much of Nadia Murad’s advocacy work is focused on meeting with global leaders to raise awareness of ISIS; their genocidal campaign against the Yazidi people and its consequences.
-Nadia’s Initiative actively works to persuade governments and other organizations to financially support efforts to rebuild Sinjar – the Yazidi homeland destroyed by ISIS – and to support victims of sexual violence.
-Read more
+Much of Nadia’s advocacy work is focused on meeting with global leaders to raise awareness of ISIS and its genocidal campaign against the Yazidi people.
+Nadia is the President and Chairwoman of Nadia’s Initiative, which actively works to persuade governments and international organizations to support the sustainable redevelopment of the Yazidi homeland and to support survivors of sexual violence.